justinmklam/pycascades-2019/conference-notes.md

 + Check out BSD.pw, Idea is to help those using Python on BSD get up and running quickly and to share ideas with one another

-# 07 - Guide to Your Own AI Application in 3 Easy Steps
+# 07 - Norah Klintberg Sakal: Guide to Your Own AI Application in 3 Easy Steps
-By Norah Klintberg Sakal

 + Doesn't have to be a complex idea
 + Idea > Data > Train